The Far Side: Merchandise and other media

 A large amount of Far Side merchandise was produced, ranging from greeting cards, posters, t-shirts, and mugs.
 For many years, Larson produced a yearly calendar that contained a Far Side cartoon for each day of the year.
 He stopped making them annually in 2002, but created another edition in 2006; all proceeds from this edition went to Conservation International.
 In the years they were available, Far Side greeting cards and calendars sold 110 million and 45 million copies, respectively.
 Larson stated in 1987 he was personally embarrassed by how much money he made from Far Side merchandise.

-Television productions
+Adaptations

+Tales from the Far Side

 In 1994, Larson produced an animated special, Tales from the Far Side, featuring his art style and gags from the strips.
 He produced a sequel in 1997.

+Unproduced film

+In 2021, Dirk Blocker shared some behind-the-scenes photos from a screen test for a live-action film adaptation.
+In 1983, Alan Rudolph began work on a script and later pitched the film to Columbia Pictures.
+The project was greenlit under CEO David Puttnam and publicly announced as part of the studio's upcoming slate.
+Following Puttnam's departure a year later, Rudolph created a screen test as a proof of concept for Paramount, who liked the concept but found the footage confusing and ultimately passed on the film.

 Exhibitions

 In 1987, a special exhibit of 527 black and white Far Side panels was shown in the Smithsonian Institution's National Museum of Natural History in Washington, D.C.
 127 of the panels were originals, displayed in the rotunda on boards that held 50 panels each.
 Later the display became a traveling exhibit that was shown in San Francisco, Washington, D.C., Orlando, Chicago, Toronto, New York City, Denver, and Los Angeles.

 There was a Far Side gallery at the California Academy of Sciences that featured some of Larson's panels.
 The exhibit included a giant microscope under which visitors could stand, based on one of Larson's cartoons.
 Looking up through the objective lens revealed a giant blinking eyeball.
 The building was torn down and replaced and the exhibit is no longer in the new facility.